 Submissions have to be uploaded to:

 A volume of proceedings published by Springer in the LNCS/LNBI series will be available by the time of the conference.

-A special issue of a major journal will be later published containing peer-reviewed substantially extended versions of some of the papers contributed to the conference.
+A special issue of IEEE/ACM Transactions on Computational Biology and Bioinformatics (2017 JCR impact factor: 2.428) will be later published containing peer-reviewed substantially extended versions of some of the papers contributed to the conference.
 Submissions to it will be by invitation.